Sarthak-22/Mini-project/Mini-project.md

 ### Ideation :

-Knocking on the door => Vibration converted to electrical signals by __Piezo sensor__ => Signals sent to Arduino Microcntroller => Output signals sent to relay module => LED lights green on the correct knock pattern.
+Knocking on the door => Vibration converted to electrical signals by __Piezo sensor__ => Signals sent to Arduino Microcontroller => Output signals sent to relay module => LED lights green on the correct knock pattern.

 * First of all, the whole circuit/system would be fitted on thick sheet of cardboard/wood with the help of screws or even cellotape can do the job.
 The piezo sensor would be tightly fitted onto the board so that it can sense the vibration.